 By name, it is very evident that few would be considering that there is no Server used for the required computing – to break the jinx, it is just that the Server exists but we don’t bother about it (as it is part of PaaS offering from Microsoft Azure).

-To put forward, Microsoft Azure Functions are an event-driven, on-demand computation experience which builds on the Azure’s best offering (PaaS platform).
+To put forward, Microsoft Azure Functions are an event-driven, on-demand computation experience that builds on the Azure’s best offering (PaaS platform).

 This is the same when we use any of the other options available that compete with Azure offerings like the Amazon Lambda (just like Azure Functions) which allows you to upload some code and no time later, it starts running.